What is the Pupil Premium Grant?

 |Alternative offsite courses and provision||KS4 PPG students achieve positive Progress 8 scores|

 |Other curriculum resources and support||PPG students are given access to all necessary resources to succeed|

 How did Pupil Premium students achieve last year?

 |NTC Gap||National Gap|

 (average) for disadvantaged pupils

-The table below compares the difference in Progress 8 score between PPG students and non-PPG students in Year 11 in 2017-18.
-Progress 8 is a measure used to capture the progress a pupil makes from the end of key stage 2 to the end of key stage 4.
-It compares pupils’ achievement – their Attainment 8 score – with the average Attainment 8 score of all pupils nationally who had a similar starting point (or ‘prior attainment’), calculated using assessment results from the end of primary school.
+In 2017-18 the gap between the achievement of our disadvantaged students and those who are not was smaller than the national gap for both progress and achievement.
+Progress 8 is a measure used to capture the progress a student makes from the end of key stage 2 to the end of key stage 4.
+It compares students’ achievement – their Attainment 8 score – with the average Attainment 8 score of all pupils nationally who had a similar starting point (or ‘prior attainment’), calculated using assessment results from the end of primary school.

 What is the forecast allocation of Pupil Premium Funding in 2018 – 2019?